- The Pros and Cons

 In terms of mass transit, there are 4 ways to get from Heathrow Airport to Central London.

-However, the Underground is not the fastest option.
+However, the Underground is not usually the fastest option.
 It could be depending on where you are headed, but there are usually faster, and more expensive, options.

 With that said, most journeys to central London are between 45-60 min.
+The Elizabeth line, however, takes half the time, although it is slightly more expensive.

 Another con is traveling with luggage.
 The Piccadilly Line trains are rather small and there are no luggage racks.